playwrigkt/skript/README.md

 implementing business logic.

-An application that needs a SQL connection might have a stage implemented like this:
+An application that needs a SQL connection might have a troupe implemented like this:

 ```